52 Christmas Tree Decorating Ideas to Try This Season

 Match the Theme of the Room

 When deciding on the perfect decor for your Christmas tree, glean inspiration from the room in which it will live.
-In a dining room, festive gold and silver flatware ornaments are a chic, easy way to match your holiday place settings.
+In a dining room, hanging antique silverware on the tree is a chic, easy way to match your holiday place settings.

 Go all out with your favorite color this holiday season.
-Choose ornaments in a variety of sizes, textures and shades of the same hue and arrange on a neutral-hued tree.
+Choose ornaments in a variety of sizes and textures in shades of the same hue and arrange on a white tree.
 Complete the look with holiday home decor and gift wrap in the same shades.
-See more of this home's purple and white Christmas decor.